Coach Training & Certification Process

 We want to help you become a coach.
 Below is what you will need to do.

-At a minimum, you will need to complete the following four items to coach at the local level:
+At a minimum, you will need to complete the following five items to coach at the local level:

 - Concussion Training

 To become a Certified Coach, or coach at state competitions or coach Unified Sports you will need to also complete the following:

 - Level One – Coaching Special Olympics Athletes